golden-eagle-blog/golden-eagle-blog.github.io/blog.md

 title: Blog
 permalink: /blog/
 ---
-Please find the lis tof blog posts below.
+Please find the list of blog posts below.

 <div class="posts">
   {% for post in site.posts %}